-My first time at La Camaronera in Little Havana happened when one of the first food trucks in Miami parked in a lot near them.
+My first time at La Camaronera in Little Havana (1952 West Flagler Street) happened when one of the first food trucks in Miami parked in a lot near them.
 I walked over to take a gander at what was going on inside.

-The Original Pan con Minuta (minuta means that they butterfly cut the fish) still has its tail attached.
-I’m gonna go out on a limb here and say that some people eat the tail (actually I know they do).
+The Original Pan con Minuta (minuta means that they butterfly-cut the fish) still has its tail attached.
+I’m going to go out on a limb here and say that some people eat the tail (actually I know they do).

-I liked the fried shrimp so much ordered it in sandwich form, the Camaronera Sandwich as it is known.
-It also has the chopped onions, ketchup, and tartar sauce on a Cuban bread roll.
+The Camaronera Sandwich has the fried shrimp with chopped onions, ketchup, and tartar sauce on a Cuban bread roll.
 While the breaded shrimp again was great, the sandwich took it to another level.

 You’d think I was done, but I wasn’t.
-It was Key Lime pie time.
-The Pie was creamy and tart.
+It was key lime pie time.
+The pie was creamy and tart.
 I loved it because it was a great way to end the meal.

 If you’re from out of town and want to take in a unique Miami experience with great food, then this is the place for you.
 La Camaronera is a landmark in Miami, so for those of you from South Florida who have never been here, for shame.